-Restoring Remote Desktop (RDP) connectivity to Azure VM after a user lock out
+Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 This article applies to the following products:

-Sometimes, accidental changes by users to rules of the above apps affect RDP connectivity and prevent VM access resulting in user lock outs.
+Sometimes, accidental changes by users to the rules of the above apps can affect RDP connectivity and prevent VM access, resulting in user lockouts.
 The following are the steps to restore RDP connectivity to VMs in Azure.

 1. Connect to a VM via Serial Console